 #4 Safe Flea And Tick Prevention For Your Dog

 Now that you know about the riskier products, here are some safe, natural ways to prevent fleas and ticks on your dog.
+Using natural solutions is the best choice if you want to use flea medicine that does not cause seizures or other harmful effects.

 But first, a caution.
 Label reading doesn’t stop when you reach for natural flea and tick prevention.
 Even with so-called natural products, always look at the ingredients … because some say they’re natural when they’re not really.
 One example is a spray has the word “organics” in the name.
 But it lists some inactive ingredients you don’t want … like sodium benzoate.
 It can cause inflammation in animals, free radicals that lead to oxidative stress and allergic reactions.